KERRHAM/Mobile-Mechanic/README.md

     * The Logo has its own Font to make it stand out with the colored background to attract the users attention.

-    * The Nav bar is a great way to offer stress free access to find your desired section and the logo stands out in the left corner.
+    * The Nav bar is a great way to offer stress free access to find your desired section.

     ![drop-down-menu](https://github.com/KERRHAM/Mobile-Mechanic/assets/156520279/f0033165-308b-4554-98ca-f31668fad638)